 How does it work?

-Several stakeholders are involved in this process: posts, ground handling agents and airlines.
+Several stakeholders are involved in the processing of the mail: posts, ground handling agents and airlines.
 Each of them can use a different registration process and report accordingly.
-This often leads to a lack of visibility or contradictory registration of data.
+This often leads to a lack of visibility or the contradictory registration of data.

 In order to provide an unbiased, simple and efficient electronic registration process that facilitates unambiguous receptacle-level registration, IPC designed the IPC Mail Registration Device (MRD) service.
 MRD provides a complete view over handover processes between posts and airlines at both origin and destination, enabling seamless visibility from outbound post to inbound post.

 The MRD allows for the quick and simple registration of mail handovers between posts and airlines at postal facilities situated in airports.
 The device is installed by postal operators at the point where handlers from the airlines deliver postal containers to the postal staff and/or where postal staff hand over mail consignments to airlines, which usually takes place at the entrance of the air mail units at the airport.